STI testing kits FAQ

 How does the service work?

-2. You provide the necessary samples and post them to our partnered lab, using the included free-post envelope.
+2. You provide the necessary samples and post them to our partner lab, using the included free postage envelope.

-3. The laboratory receive the samples and test them.
+3. The laboratory receives the samples and tests them.

 Collecting your sample